Easy Baked Parmesan Crusted Tilapia

 Parmesan Crusted Tilapia on White Plate with Fork

-The picture of the Parmesan Crusted Tilapia in this post makes the breaded tilapia look a bit lonely on the plate (note to self: add sides next time for better food photography).
-But that breading?
-Absolute perfection.
-Compared to the fish I tried to bread a decade ago—back when I was just discovering my love for cooking—this one’s a masterpiece.
-Turns out, I had been breading fish all wrong!
+The picture of my Parmesan Crusted Tilapia in this post makes the breaded tilapia look a little lonely on the plate (note to self: add some sides next time for better food photography).
+But the real star here is that golden, crispy crust.
+Compared to the tilapia I tried to bread a decade ago (back when I was just figuring out my way around the kitchen) this one is in a whole different league.
+I used to pile on way too much flour and wonder why my breading slid right off.

 Georgie B Signature